SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/renew-certificates.md

 1. Open the EAC and navigate to **Servers** \> **Certificates**.

 2. In the **Select server** list, select the Exchange server that holds the certificate that you want to renew.

 3. All valid certificates have a **Renew** link in the details pane that's visible when you select the certificate from the list.
 Select the certificate that you want to renew, and then click **Renew** in the details pane.

 4. On the **Renew Exchange certificate** page that opens, in the **Save the certificate request to the following file** field, enter the UNC path and filename for the new certificate renewal request file.
 For example, `\\FileServer01\Data\ContosoCertRenewal.req`.
-When you are finished, click **OK**.
+When you're finished, click **OK**.

 The certificate request appears in the list of Exchange certificates with a status value of **Pending**.